Bill Rauch

+Bill Rauch (born 1962) is an American theater director.

-Rauch is also the founder of the Cornerstone Theater Company, a traveling company that brought theatre to rural communities across the United States before settling in Los Angeles to work with urban communities.
+Rauch is the founder of the Cornerstone Theater Company, a traveling company that brought theatre to rural communities across the United States before settling in Los Angeles to work with urban communities.
 He has been an Associate Artist at Yale Repertory Theatre since 2002 and at South Coast Repertory since 2004.
 Rauch has been described as an "interpretive director," one who “believes in creating ‘dynamic… twenty-first century’ productions that are ‘mined’ for various points of view."